abid701/AmoHotelApp/README.md

 Hopefully, it wasn't too complicated to set up the project, and the explanation was clear.
 If you still can't start the program for some reason, feel free to email me.

-All the code in this project was written by us, except for js and css files called lightbox, which were taken from [lokesh](https://github.com/lokesh/lightbox2).
+All the code in this project was written by us, except for three files called lightbox, which were taken from [lokesh](https://github.com/lokesh/lightbox2).
 Special thanks to them for their contribution!